babashka/sci/doc/fork-state-audit.md

 1. The context environment is an atom containing persistent namespace maps.
    `sci/fork` creates a new atom with the same map value.
 2. A lineage registry maps stable handles to dense slots.
-Var roots and metadata use two slots; SCI-created atoms and volatiles use one value slot.
+Var roots and metadata use two slots.
+A self-describing SCI atom carries a hot value slot plus a cold control slot for metadata, validator, and watches.
+Volatiles currently use one registry-routed value slot.
 3. Dynamic binding frames are control state outside the world.
 Active world, binding scope, and frame are consolidated in one execution-state cell.
 On the JVM it is a `ThreadLocal`; on CLJS and ClojureDart it is a process-local